HAPPY DAYS

 He passed one of the shots to Joe.
 “Here, drink this.
 What on earth has happened to you?
 Looks like you should be in hospital.”

 “Thanks mate.”
-Joe drank the shot in one go, then squealed as the alcohol hit the wound.
+Joe launched the drink into his mouth, then squealed as the alcohol hit the wound.

 “Did the repairs myself,” he announced, as a pink mixture of blood and vodka started leaking through the stitch holes in his face.